Friends & Visitors

 What is Theta Tau’s stance on hazing?

 Theta Tau is clear and concise in its stance against hazing.
 Hazing is illegal; therefore it has no place in the Fraternity.
-Theta Tau holds its members to the highest possible standard, and no chapter, colony, student or alumnus shall conduct nor condone hazing activities.
+Theta Tau holds its members to the highest possible standard, and no chapter, Candidate Chapter, student or alumnus shall conduct nor condone hazing activities.
 Hazing activities are defined as: “Any action taken or situation created, intentionally, whether located on or off fraternity premises, to produce mental or physical discomfort, embarrassment, harassment, or ridicule.
 Such activities may include but are not limited to the following: Forced use of alcohol; paddling in any form; creation of excessive fatigue; physical and psychological shocks; wearing of public apparel which is conspicuous and not normally in good taste; engaging in public stunts and buffoonery; morally degrading or humiliating games and activities; and any other activities which are not consistent with academic achievement, fraternal law, ritual or policy or the regulations and policies of the educational institution, or applicable laws.”

 What is Theta Tau’s perspective on alcohol & substance abuse?

 Theta Tau expects its members to obey all laws and to abide by the Fraternity’s policies and standards.
 Theta Tau has strict guidelines for hosting any social event, and chapters are expected to provide a safe environment at all times for members and guests.
 If any policies are violated, Theta Tau will investigate and ensure that additional education and appropriate disciplinary measures are instituted to ensure policy adherence.